m0xpd/STRACHEY/README.md

 STRACHEY contains an implementation of the Turing Machine, offering most of the features of the original hardware, including the ability to interface to expanders, such as [Pulses](https://www.musicthing.co.uk/Turing-Pulse-Expander/), [Volts](https://www.musicthing.co.uk/Turing-Volts-Expander/) and even [Voltages](https://www.musicthing.co.uk/Turing-Volts-Expander/).
 Most importantly, STRACHEY directly implements the fixed tunings presented in my [Tuning Strategy](https://github.com/m0xpd/TuningStrategyForVoltages), without the need to set these up on a Voltages expander (which is a laborious and delicate task).
 This offers opportunity to quickly expand and develop the tunings (e.g. using octave expansions) and - most importantly - to instantly move between the tunings (allowing modulation and "chord progressions").
 However, STRACHEY does more...

 STRACHEY has three channels of outputs: A, B and Y, all of which derive their timing from a master clock.
-The clock signal either is applied from an external source applied to the Clock input or
+This architecture reflects another source of inspiration for STRACHEY: [Mutable Instuments' Marbles](https://pichenettes.github.io/mutable-instruments-documentation/modules/marbles/).

-(in the absence of such an input) is supplied by a simple oscillator integral to STRACHEY.
-Outputs A and Y both apprear with every beat of this clock.
+STRACHEY's clock signal either is applied from an external source applied to the Clock input or (in the absence of an external clock) is supplied by a simple oscillator integral to STRACHEY.
+Outputs A and Y both appear on every beat of this clock.

 Channel Y is the conventional 'Turing Machine' Output signal, formed of a weighted sum of the Turing Machine's gates 1:8  (the weights being an exponential series proprtional to 1, 0.5, 0.25, 0.125, ...).
 The Y signal is scaled to range between 0 and 5V and is provided for use as a general modulations source.